You should have at least six months regular training experience.

 What is the TPMA?

-The Institute’s TPMA (Trainer Performance, Monitoring and Assessment) is designed to raise the standard of IT training across the industry.
-The Learning & Performance Institute training competency framework is aligned with the national standards for all trainers, tutors and teachers.
+The Learning and Performance Institute’s TPMA (Trainer Performance, Monitoring and Assessment) is designed to raise the standard of IT training across the industry.
+The Learning and Performance Institute (LPI) training competency framework is aligned with the national standards for all trainers, tutors and teachers.

 Why choose Happy?